c-jacobus/c-jacobus.github.io/_research/LSS.md

 Each grid cell has some variables associated with it representing the fluid’s average properties within it.
 For the purposes of these simulations, these properties are the gas density, temperature, and bulk velocity.
 The grid is updated iteratively to evolve the fluid forward in time.
 The values in a given grid grid cell at a given time are based on the values of it and its neighbors at the time just before.

 ![Advect](/images/research/Advection.png)
-**Figure 8:** Fluid transport (ie. Advection) on an Eulerian Grid is done by distributing the density in given cell to the cells nearest the tip of the velocity vector extending from the start cell.
+**Figure 9:** Fluid transport (ie. Advection) on an Eulerian Grid is done by distributing the density in given cell to the cells nearest the tip of the velocity vector extending from the start cell.

 The velocity of the fluid describes how the fluid should be moving, so the density at a given place ought to be *transported* according to the velocity there.
-This is called **Advection** and in practice it involves updating the density values of the neighboring cells additively based on the direction of flow and density of a given cell, as shown in Figure ?.
+This is called **Advection** and in practice it involves updating the density values of the neighboring cells additively based on the direction of flow and density of a given cell, as shown in Figure 9.

 ![Diffuse](/images/research/Diffusion.png)
-**Figure 9:** Density Diffusion and Fluid Viscosity on an Eulerian Grid are modeled similarly by diffusing a each field slightly each timestep using convolution with some discrete gaussian kernel.
+**Figure 10:** Density Diffusion and Fluid Viscosity on an Eulerian Grid are modeled similarly by diffusing a each field slightly each timestep using convolution with some discrete gaussian kernel.

 Any good fluid also has some diffusion - if you release gas in one corner of a room, it will eventually make its way to the other side of the room via random motion even without any wind.
 A good fluid simulation will also include viscosity, the friction that counteracts any shear flow and tends to make the velocity point in the same direction.

 These two properties can actually be modeled very similarly.
 Density diffusion involves updating a local neighborhood of cells each timestep so that they all converge on the average of their neighbors.
 But viscosity can actually be modeled by doing the exact same process for the velocity vectors so they all align as time goes on.
-These processes are sketched in Figure ?.
+These processes are sketched in Figure 10.

-These two properties can actually be modeled very similarly.
-Density diffusion involves updating a local neighborhood of cells each timestep so that they all converge on the average of their neighbors.
-But viscosity can actually be modeled by doing the exact same process for the velocity vectors so they all align as time goes on.
-These processes are sketched in Figure ?.

 Combining these three processes alone (advection, diffusion, and viscosity) allows us to make a surprisingly realistic fluid model.
 The interactive application below uses these principles to animate a fluid flow model.
 You can click and drag with your mouse to make the fluid move.